Contractor (1099) vs Employee (W2) in L&I Claims

 If you are an independent contractor, you can buy your own L&I insurance to protect against workplace injuries.
 However, if you are uninsured, this does not mean that you cannot receive compensation for a workplace injury.
 Independent contractors have the right to sue for negligence that leads to their injury.
 Injured independent contractors may file personal injury claims against negligent parties.
 They can also file a premise liability claim against the owner of the property where the injury occurred or a product liability claim against the manufacturer of a product that caused an injury.
 Also, independent contractors may file for long-term disability or Social Security Disability benefits after experiencing a workplace injury.

-If you are told you are an independent contractor, and you have suffered a workplace injury, speak with a reputable workers’ compensation attorney to ensure you aren’t being misclassified and learn about other avenues available based on the circumstances surrounding your injury.
+If you are told you are an independent contractor and you have suffered a workplace injury, consult with reputable workers’ compensation attorneys to ensure you aren’t being misclassified and learn about other avenues available based on the circumstances surrounding your injury.

 Determining an Individual’s Employment Status